 - Enrollment is based on continuous monthly usage.
 In order for your child to remain enrolled, the minimum monthly tuition payment must be paid.
 Refer to the Tuition/Calendar Section.

 - Your child must have the NYS required immunizations to be admitted.

 - This includes signs and symptoms of fever, vomiting, head lice and other infectious diseases.
 Parents will be notified immediately in the event of an illness or serious injury.
-The completed blue emergency card provides SCOPE with parent permission for emergency medical treatment for their child.
+The completed Emergency Authorization Form that parents are required to complete each year provides SCOPE with parent permission for emergency medical treatment for their child.
 This includes providing first aid and calling 911 for medical assistance in the event the illness or injury is severe.
 In the event a child is taken directly to a hospital, a staff member will accompany the child.
 SCOPE insurance will cover 100% of all uncovered medical costs incurred to a child who is hurt at SCOPE.